iml130/pfdl/docs/getting_started/installation.md

 In this simple scenario there is only the service `Painting`.
 This service could command a painting machine to paint the piece that is currently on it.
 To customize the painting process a `Color` parameter is passed to the service.
-The Struct `Color` whihch is used as a description for Color variables consists of the color name and a RGB value in form of an array.
+The Struct `Color`, which is used as a description for Color variables, consists of the color name and a RGB value in form of an array.
 As the painting machine can measure the wetness of the piece, the service will return a `PaintResult` which contains the wetness.
-The whole production order starts with the productionTask and so from it the Task `painTask` is called which executes the `Painting` service.
+The whole production order starts with the `productionTask` and so from it the Task `paintingTask` is called which executes the `Painting` service.
 The example PFDL file looks like the following:

 ```text linenums="1"